hutsellma/rhcsa9env/README.md

 # RHCSA 9 Automated Practice Deployment

+_NOTE - This is still a WIP._

 Powered by Ansible and Vagrant

-## Installation options below:
+## Installation options below

 ## macOS

 Gatekeeper will block virtualbox from installing.
-All you have to do is go into Security & Privacy of System Preferences and click Allow under the General tab and rerun installation._
+All you have to do is go into Security & Privacy of System Preferences and click Allow under the General tab and rerun installation.

 Install all at once with the command below: